Sudharshanan-B/ETHERAL/README.md

 ## Installing Ganache-Local Blockchain Network
 * Download Ganache from [here](https://trufflesuite.com/ganache/)
-* Give the Execution permission by opening terminal with the directory where you installed the file by the command:
+* Give the Execution permission by opening terminal with the directory where you downloaded the file by the command:

 `chmod +x Filename.AppImage`